ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 ![Can't resolve host](/images/listeners_kafka_localhost.png)

+So either way, the Docker connection or the client connection, is bound to failure.
+How to work this out? **The answer is adding a second listener**.

-Once you use more than one, you are bound to procure the security protocol as well.
+And once you use more than one, you are bound to procure the security protocol as well.
 Hence why we write down PLAINTEXT security protocol twice.

-To prove that is up and listenging properly we will check that:
+To prove kafka is listenging properly we will check that:
 1. There is connectivity among any containers from the same network (Spin up a docker container with some python code that interacts with kafka)
 2. There is connectivity from local (master node within VM) to Kafka.
 (Launch spark-shell from the VM an run some scala code to produce/consume to kafka broker)

-All of the ideas and code are from retrieved from this amazing page written by ....
-All the merit goes to him!

 As mention before we will use this arquitechture to connect to kafka broker.
 This diagram from ... to
 ![Architecture](/images/10_kafka_configuration.png)